Skip to main content

 Issue: Uses eviCore or other radiology benefit managers (RBMs) to authorize advanced imaging with criteria that are often stricter than clinical guidelines

-Our approach: We submit prior authorization through UHC's designated RBM with clinical documentation tailored to the specific authorization criteria used by that RBM
+Our approach: We submit prior authorization through UHC's designated RBM with clinical documentation configured to the specific authorization criteria used by that RBM

 policy